-Stated in the definition, the zero(s) occur at the point(s) where the sight line intersects the projectile trajectory.
-It should be noted that not all combinations of caliber/zero distance have both a near and far zero (such as a 100m zero with an M4A1) and any rudimentary zeroing arrangements, such “50/200” or “25/300” should be treated as just that: rudimentary.
+As stated in the definition, the zero(s) occur at the point(s) where the sight line intersects the projectile trajectory.
+It should be noted that not all combinations of caliber/zero distance have both a near and far zero (such as a 100m zero with an M4A1), and any rudimentary zeroing arrangements, such as “50/200” or “25/300” should be treated as just that: rudimentary.

 Zeroing a rifle or pistol (especially pistols with optics) can end up being a very daunting task.
 When zeroing any newly mounted optic on a rifle, start close- like 25 yards away from a paper target.
 Shoot a round to see if you’re even hitting.
 Adjust the sights until you get to center.
 Then move back to the distance you want your rifle to be zeroed at, and start shooting groups.

-If you don’t have a physical range to shoot at, but need to get the gun “close” with a scope, you can bore sight.
-There are different ways to bore sight, with the use of a collimator, laser bore sighter, or just eye balling it.
-Eye balling it is the way to go if you don’t have the other gear.
-To do this:
+If you don’t have a physical range to shoot at but need to get the gun “close” with a scope, you can bore sight.
+There are different ways to bore sight, with the use of a collimator, laser bore sighter, or just eyeballing it.
+Eyeballing is the way to go if you don’t have the other gear.